-Competency 4: The student will be able to demonstrate knowledge and comprehension of electromagnetic radiation by:
+The student will be able to demonstrate knowledge and comprehension of electromagnetic radiation by:

-- 1. Describing what light is and identifying its fundamental physical properties - 2.
-Differentiating various types of electromagnetic radiation such as visible, ultraviolet, infrared, x-rays, gamma rays, microwave, and radio

-- 3. Describing radiation laws (Wien, Stefan- Boltzmann) and their usefulness in determining the temperature of celestial objects - 4.
-Describing what is a spectrum and its relation to the atomic structure - 5.
-Identifying the uses of spectra in astronomy (identifying chemical composition measuring temperature, magnetic field and radial velocity)
+- Describing what is light and identifying its fundamental physical properties. - Differentiating various types of electromagnetic radiation such as visible, ultra violet, infrared, x-rays, gamma rays, microwave and radio. - Describing radiation laws (Wien, Stefan- Boltzmann) and their usefulness in determining temperature of celestial objects. - Describing what is a spectrum and its relation to the atomic structure. - Identifying the uses of spectra in Astronomy (identifying chemical composition measuring temperature, magnetic field and radial velocity).